Lilianada/Lilyslab/Content/wordOfTheDay/serendipity.md

 partOfSpeech: noun
 ---

+**Meaning:**
-**Meaning:** the occurrence and development of events by chance in a happy or beneficial way.
+1. The occurrence and development of events by chance in a happy or beneficial way.

 **Example:** "a fortunate stroke of serendipity"